 Someone who exhibits the Coaching Style of leadership is focused on developing others.
 They want to help their employees grow to be the best that they can be.
 They have deep conversation with employees about their long term goals and work to create action plans to help them reach them.
 They continually connect with employees and discuss their progress.
 Coaches help their employees understand their strengths and weaknesses and help them improve in the areas that the employee wants to.

 There are some situations where Coaching can go awry though.
 If a leader is too focused on short term targets (as opposed to long term growth and development), employees may feel that they are just being used for the good of the company, and not their own personal growth.
 Coaching can also turn into micromanaging if the leader is not willing to accept small errors as growth opportunities and instead looks at them as unacceptable.
-The Coaching Leadership Style is a resonant style, but it is still best used in conjunction with other styles.
-You can learn about the other five styles in our ongoing series.

 If you’re interested in learning what style of leader you are, take our Leadership Styles quiz here.